qdw/mac-run-bash-profile-at-login-time/README.txt

 ~/.bash_login for Mac OS X
 by Quinn Weaver <quinn@fairpath.com>

-    The problem:
+    The problem

-Mac OS X doesn't run ~/.bash_profile or ~/.bash_login until you actually run Terminal to start a shell.
-This differs from the behavior of GNU/Linux, where your these files are run as soon as you log in, even if you do so via X11.
+Mac OS X doesn't run ~/.bash_profile or ~/.bash_login, or ~/.profile until you actually run Terminal to start a shell.
+This differs from the behavior of GNU/Linux, where your bash init file is run as soon as you log in, even if you do so via X11.

-But what if you want to run a daemon when you log in (say, ssh-agent or gpg-agent, or a non-privileged monotone server, or a Ruby on Rails Webrick for a private version of an app?)
+This is a problem if you want to run a daemon when you log in (say, ssh-agent or gpg-agent, or a or a Ruby on Rails Webrick for your private version of an app).

-    The solution:
+    The solution

-AppleScript has a "do shell script" command.
-So you can compile an app that will run your ~/.bash_login, then Control-click it in the Finder and choose "Open at Login."

-    Installing:
+I wrote an AppleScript wrapper that looks for ~/.bash_profile, ~/.bash_login, and ~/.profile and runs the first one that exists and is readable.
+That's what bash itself does on non-Mac systems.

+You can set this AppleScript to run when you first log in.

+    Installing

 1) In the Finder, drag run_bash_login.app to your Dock.
 This will make a Dock icon for it, while also keeping the original file.